float3/float3.github.io/content/blog/post0.md

-Now while nicer intervals are nicer all of these intervals are in relation to X, our Root While a major third (4:5) and a perfect fifth (2:3) on their own sound good,
+Now while nicer intervals are nicer all of these intervals are in relation to X, our Root While a major third (4:5) and a perfect fifth (2:3) on their own sound good, if we keep going up the steps one by one(1.0625), we don't end up at the same place that we would end up if we skipped a step(1.125)